Good news! Spring officially began on last week on March 20.

 It’s never too early to start stocking firewood, whether for your own use or to sell.
 While it might seem like a good autumn activity, it’s actually better to cut firewood in the spring, which will give the wood a good six months to dry and become ideal for burning.
 That means it’s time to prepare your chainsaw (prep the engine, perhaps replace the chain, gather your safety gear) and fire up the log splitter (or a good old-fashioned ax) for some hard work in the forest.

-Even though chores await, spring weather can’t come soon enough for me.
+Even though spring projects await, warm weather can’t come soon enough for me.